henryvy99/basicFullStackApp/README.md

 # Expected Result
 The frontend is still a work in progress so currently it is just displaying the list of blogs from your MySQL database.
 It should be displaying the Blog's Title on the webpage and the Blog Objects in the console.
 It is only calling one endpoint, which is the "/api/v2/blog" endpoint.

+Make sure to have the MySQL server and backend running first before starting your frontend.
 You use expect to see something like this (depending if you have data in the restapi.blog db).

 ![Screen Shot 2022-02-05 at 2 16 06 PM](https://user-images.githubusercontent.com/54555626/152655766-85333039-1b39-4f4e-9073-f7fa4f88453b.png)